 Adrenal hormones and their role in exercise:

-The adrenal glands play a vital role in the body’s response to exercise stress.
-They are divided into two main parts:
+The adrenal glands play a key role in the body’s response to exercise stress.
+They have two main parts:

 Adrenal medulla: Secretes catecholamines such as epinephrine, norepinephrine, and dopamine in response to immediate stressors (fight-or-flight response).